hanabi/hanabi.github.io/docs/image-format.md

 ## Iteration

 When using the `run.sh` script and viewing the page locally, any changes that you make to the website will be automatically updated without having to refresh the page.
+This includes any changes to YAML files - they will be automatically re-converted into SVG files on the fly and updated in the browser.

 <br />